gbdev/pandocs/content/Sound_Controller.md

 this feature isn\'t used by any existing games.

 ### FF25 - NR51 - Selection of Sound output terminal (R/W)

+Each channel can be panned hard left, center, or hard right.

 ` Bit 7 - Output sound 4 to SO2 terminal`\
 ` Bit 6 - Output sound 3 to SO2 terminal`\